Certora/Documentation/docs/gambit/mutation-verifier.md

 ```

-To add manual mutations to `mutation.conf`, write:
+To add manual mutations to `mutation.mconf`, write:

 ```json
 {